This page provides you information about the legal system in Hungary.

 The Fundamental Law also lays down various obligations, namely:

-- the obligation to contribute to satisfying common needs (equal tax treatment),
+- the obligation to contribute to satisfying common needs (sharing of public burdens), and

 - the obligation for Hungarian citizens to defend their country.